 Rules to remember

-- Follow the manufacturer’s recommendation for the minimum age of riders and number of passengers your vehicle can support.
+- Follow the manufacturer’s recommendation for the minimum age of riders and number of passengers for your vehicle.

 - Stay off private and leased land unless permitted, and steer clear of pipelines.
 Contact leaseholder prior to travel on leased land.
-Learn more at Recreation on Agricultural Crown land.
+Learn more at Recreation on agricultural public land.

 Step 4 – Plan ahead and be prepared

-- Know and ride to the ability and skill of yourself and others in your group.
+- Ride responsibly, and within the skill and ability of your group.

 - Ride with caution; hills and other natural hazards can be dangerous.

 - Two-way traffic exists on all trails; use caution and reduce speeds when encountering other trail users and nearing intersections